CarlosOT2/GestaoProdutosVendas/.docs/en/How To Install.md

 <h3> How to Configure Task Scheduler </h3>

-Configuring Task Scheduler is recommended but optional, you don’t need it for your website to work [How To Configure Task Scheduler](./How%20to%20Configure%20Task%20Scheduler.md)
+Configuring Task Scheduler is recommended but optional, you don’t need it for your website to work.
+It will offer extra security [How To Configure Task Scheduler](./How%20to%20Configure%20Task%20Scheduler.md)

-<h3> How to Configure AWS </h3>

-It is mandatory to have AWS configured correctly for your website to work correctly [How To Configure AWS](./How%20to%20Configure%20AWS.md)